redis-field-engineering/redis-connect-dist/Connectors/mssql/README.md

   connectionId: testdb-msSQLServerConnection #Name of the Redis connection id specified in env.yml
   tables:
     - dbo.emp #Name of the table with SCHEMA.TABLE format
+#    - dbo.dept #Name of the table with SCHEMA.TABLE format
   pollingInterval: 5
   metricsKey: testdb-emp
   metricsEnabled: false